Frequently Asked Questions

 What programs does Soroptimist offer?

 Soroptimist offers several programs that improve the lives of women and girls.
-Major programs include the Women's Opportunity Awards, the Soroptimist Workplace Campaign to End Domestic Violence, the Violet Richardson Award, the Soroptimist Club Grants for Women and Girls, and Soroptimists STOP Trafficking.
+Major programs include the Live Your Dream: Education and Training Awards for Women, the Soroptimist Workplace Campaign to End Domestic Violence, the Violet Richardson Award, the Soroptimist Club Grants for Women and Girls, and Soroptimists STOP Trafficking.
 In addition to participating in programs offered by the organization, clubs work on local projects that benefit women and girls, based on the needs of their communities.

 Soroptimist also sponsors Live Your Dream.org, an online community empowering offline volunteer action.
 The self-motivated network is made up of people who wish to support women and girls in their quest to lead better lives, while gaining inspiration in their own lives.
 Members of the free online community work on topics such as women’s economic empowerment, ending violence against women, human trafficking, and more.
 They also have access to inspirational articles, tips, and blogs that can help them live their own personal dreams.